osse01/osse01/README.md

 Hi, I’m @osse01
-I’m currently learning C++ and I'm proficient in Python.
+I’m know C++ and Python at an intermediate level.
-I've had courses in Assembly and computer structure.
+I've also studied courses in Assembly and computer structure.

+I do some Arduino projects on my free time.